 Art enthusiasts shouldn’t miss an opportunity to visit the Piccolomini Library in Siena.
-With every wall space decorated with 16th-century frescoes from the artist Pinturicchio, this masterpiece stands out even within Siena’s impressive white-and-green striped marble church.
+With every wall decorated with 16th-century frescoes by the artist Pinturicchio, this masterpiece stands out even within Siena’s impressive white-and-green striped marble church.

 The third-largest alpine lake in Italy, Lake Como is the epitome of glitz and glamour.
 From the expansive villas that span the lakefront to the popular Bellagio resort, Lake Como is a sensory overload of vibrant colors.